 John Kosovitch was a writer.
-At twenty-two he moved to New York City in hopes of publishing novel or becoming a journalist, but for years he received thousands of rejections from agents, newspapers, publishers, and magazines, so he became reconciled to obscurity and manual labor.
-At twenty-seven, he considered applying to journalism schools, but out of the momentum of the daily grind (he was exhausted and in a state of self-loathing after bartending), the various temptations and vices (lonely women find bartenders charming, he drank for free), and an obsession with his own work, he let the deadlines pass…
+At twenty-two he moved to New York City in hopes of publishing a novel or becoming a journalist, but for years he received thousands of rejections from agents, newspapers, publishers, and magazines, so he became reconciled to obscurity and manual labor.
+At twenty-seven, he considered applying to journalism schools, but out of the momentum of the daily grind, the various temptations and vices, and an obsession with his own work, he let the deadlines pass…

 But no matter the sinking doubt or seething anger, he held on to the glimmer of hope that he’d escape, that he’d achieve self-sufficiency through the pen, that his words would reach and touch a like-minded soul.
 And somehow, for the past three years, the image of the old woman on the porch smoking a cigarette became wrapped up in this shining vision.
 Because as much as John looked with dissatisfaction upon his situation and occupation, he was still moving; still learning; still growing.
 Meanwhile, this old woman was stuck in her dilapidated home, on the edge of death, wasting away.
 I still have a chance, John would think, while this poor woman’s life is almost over.
 Anything can be achieved if you have unwavering patience and the conviction you’re moving forward…

 One night John Kosovitch was bartending at a place called The Gander near Union Square and there were only three, occupied customers at the bar.
 Whenever the restaurant was empty, John would pull out a book.
-At the moment he was reading Of Human Bondage.
+At the moment he was reading The Wild Ass’s Skin.
 While turning a page, the book was ripped out of his hands by his boss and thrown across the room.